richie-south/marked/README.md

 # tiny-marked

-A tiny markdown subset parser that is ≈ 1kb in size
+A tiny markdown subset parser that is ≈ 1kb in size.
+Outputs a tree structure instead of completed string.
+This way you can handle that logic your self and render it in any way.
+Run it on frontend with react or other types of components, use Nodejs to prerender / analyze content.

 **Can handle:**